 That dirt path wraps around the summit to the route back down.
 Rather than walk that path, I chose to scramble over jagged rocks to avoid walking over that sheer cliff.
 For me, this was the scariest portion of the hike.

 The Route Down

 After spending time at the top, it’s time to make your way down.
-It is helpful to use a walking stick to improve balance, take the pressure off the knees, and to help support your next step down.
+It is helpful to use a walking stick to improve balance, take the pressure off the knees, and help support your next step down.

 From this angle, you can see the route down from near the peak of Giewont’s summit.
 The chain rope helps hikers maintain their balance as they make their way down.
-Remember, sometimes it’s easier to face toward the mountain on the descent.
+Remember, sometimes it’s easier to face the mountain on the descent.

 Giewont Hiking Tips | Best Hikes From Zakopane

 From personal experience, if you are truly apprehensive to do this trek, keep these tips in mind:

 - Consider going in the off-season and/or during the week, to limit the number of people on the trail and to have more opportunity to go at your own pace.

 - Climbing down can feel harder and more nerve-wracking than going up.
 Keep your body facing the rocks when using the chain ropes and secure your footing before taking the next step down.